digint/btrbk/README.md

 periodically without user interaction, so it is not possible to protect your ssh key with a password.
 The steps below will give you hints on how to secure your ssh server for a backup scenario.
-Note that the `btrbk` executable is not needed on the remote side, but you will need the `btrfs` executable from the [btrfs-progs] package.
+Note that the btrbk package is not required on the remote side, but you will need the `btrfs` executable from the [btrfs-progs] package.

-### Step 1: Create SSH keypair
+### Create SSH Key Pair

 On the client side, create a ssh key dedicated to btrbk, without password protection:

-    ssh-keygen -t rsa -b 2048 -f /etc/btrbk/ssh/id_rsa -C btrbk@mydomain.com -N ""
+    ssh-keygen -t rsa -b 4096 -f /etc/btrbk/ssh/id_rsa -C btrbk@mydomain.com -N ""

 The content of the public key (/etc/btrbk/ssh/id_rsa.pub) is used for authentication in "authorized_keys" on the server side (see [sshd(8)] for details).

-### Step 2 (option): root login restricted by "ssh_filter_btrbk.sh"
+### Allow root login

+The most straight forward setup is to allow root login on the remote host.
+If this is not an option for you, refer to the more complex "Dedicated Btrbk User Login" section below.

+/etc/ssh/sshd_config:

+    PermitRootLogin prohibit-password

+Add your btrbk public key to "/root/.ssh/authorized_keys" on the server, and you are good to go.

+### Restrict commands with "ssh_filter_btrbk.sh" (optional)

 Btrbk comes with a shell script "ssh_filter_btrbk.sh", which restricts ssh access to sane calls to the "btrfs" command needed for snapshot